SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

      Input parameters description is as follows:

      - **twt_enable** : TWT enable.
-     0 - TWT session teardown;
+     0 - TWT session teardown
-     1 - TWT session setup.
+     1 - TWT session setup
      - **average_tx_throughput** : This is the expected average Tx throughput in Kbps.
-     Value ranges from 0 to 10Mbps, which is half of the default [device_average_throughput](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t#device-average-throughput) (20Mbps by default).
+     Value ranges from 0 to 10 Mbps, which is half of the default [device_average_throughput](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t#device-average-throughput) (20 Mbps by default).
      - **tx_latency** : The allowed latency, in milliseconds, within which the given Tx operation is expected to be completed.
-     If 0 is configured, maximum allowed Tx latency is same as rx_latency.
+     If 0 is configured, maximum allowed Tx latency is the same as rx_latency.
-     Otherwise, valid values are in the range of [200ms - 6hrs].
+     Otherwise, valid values are in the range of [200 ms - 6 hrs].
      - **rx_latency** : The maximum latency, in milliseconds, for receiving buffered packets from the AP.
 The device wakes up at least once for a TWT service period within the configured rx_latency if there are any pending packets destined for the device from the AP.
      If set to 0, the default latency of 2 seconds is used.
      Valid range is between 2 seconds to 6 hours.
 Recommended range is 2 seconds to 60 seconds to avoid connection failures with AP due to longer sleep time.

-     For more information on input parameters, refer [sl_wifi_twt_selection_t](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t).
+     For more information on input parameters, refer to [sl_wifi_twt_selection_t](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t).

      Enable TWT_AUTO_CONFIG MACRO in the app.c file to enable usage of this API.
 By default, this is enabled.

      ```c
      #define TWT_AUTO_CONFIG         1
      ```
-     Given below are sample configurations.
+     The following are sample configurations:

     ```c
     sl_wifi_twt_selection_t default_twt_selection_configuration = {